 2007 marked the debut vintage for Domaine de l’Aurage.
 Domaine de l’Aurage is the third Bordeaux vineyard owned by the Mitjavile family.
 The other chateaux are: Tertre Roteboeuf in St. Emilion and Roc des Cambes in the Cotes de Bourg appellation.

 Today, the vineyards are owned and managed by the capable, LouisMitjavile and his sister, Caroline Mitjavile.
-Domaine de l’Aurage was previously bottled under the name Chateau Cadet, before it was purchased by the Mitjavile family, who changed the name to Domaine de l’Aurage.
+Domaine de l’Aurage was previously bottled under the name Chateau Cadet before it was purchased by the Mitjavile family, who changed the name to Domaine de l’Aurage.

 Domaine de l’Aurage Vineyards, Terroir, Grapes, Winemaking